dbreusch/courses-frontend/README.md

-# GPS Tracks Frontend
+# Courses Database Frontend
-Frontend for the GPS track viewer and manager web app.
+Frontend for the Courses Database viewer and manager web app.

 ## Environment variables